-Keyed Tare
+Keved Tare

-Use the following instructions to add a keyed tare.
+Used to add a keyed tare.

 - 1. Enter a value from the numeric keypad or an attached keyboard. - 2.
-Press (TARE ).
+Press TARE .
 Net displays indicating the keyed tare weight is in the system.

 1.4.7 Print Ticket

 Pressing PRINT o sends the gross or net ticket format to the configured serial, USB or Ethernet port associated with its ticket format.
 When displaying the accumulator, it prints the accumulator format.